ImperialCollegeLondon/covid19model/nature/README.md

 # covid19model
 This code is the exact code that was used in Flaxman, Mishra, Gandy et al. "Estimating the effects of non-pharmaceutical interventions on COVID-19 in Europe," Nature, 2020. https://doi.org/10.1038/s41586-020-2405-7.
-To run the code just from the main folder run `base-nature.r` or from terminal after reaching the root of the repository type `Rscript base-nature.r`.
+To run the code from the main folder in rstudio source `base-nature.r` or from terminal after reaching the root of the repository type `Rscript base-nature.r`.

 To get the latest versions of our progress please go to main repository and check the other releases.
 THis folder is for the replication purposes.
 # covid19modelnaturedraws